voxmedia/kinto_box/README.md

 collection = bucket.collection('TestCollection')
 ```

-> Note: This does not create the collectiont nor check if the collection exists on the server.
+> Note: This does not create the collection nor check if the collection exists on the server.

 To check if the collection exists use